OpenClaw vs Hermes Agent: Ecosystem or Self-Learning Agent?

 - You want companion apps on your phone and laptop

-- You value a mature ecosystem with thousands of ready-made skills
+- You want a larger ecosystem with thousands of ready-made skills

 - You want a visual interface (Canvas)